I-864 Affidavit of Support: Income Requirements & Processing Time

 If the sponsor is getting a free house, a house allowance, or any other benefits, that can be counted as income.
 Evidence of this income does need to be provided, such as Form W-2 or Form 1099.

-Unfortunately, even if you get a divorce, the financial sponsorship obligation does not dissolve until the immigrant either becomes a U.S. citizen or is credited with 40 quarters of work (comes out to about ten years), or the sponsored individual dies/ leaves the United States.
+No, if you get a divorce, the financial sponsorship obligation does not dissolve until the immigrant either becomes a U.S. citizen or is credited with 40 quarters of work (comes out to about ten years), or the sponsored individual dies/ leaves the United States.

-If you change your address after becoming a sponsor, you are required by law to notify USCIS within 30 days; otherwise, you could be fined.
+If you change your address after becoming a sponsor, you are required by law to notify USCIS within 30 days.
+Otherwise, you could be fined.

 If you are a U.S. citizen but currently living outside of the United States, some types of employment can be considered U.S. domicile.
 These include: